Antti Raanta: Chicago Blackhawks (2013–2015)

 On 3 June 2013, Raanta signed a one-year, entry-level contract with the Chicago Blackhawks.
-He was recalled by the Blackhawks from the American Hockey League (AHL)'s Rockford IceHogs on 17 November 2013, after Chicago's backup goaltender, Nikolai Khabibulin, suffered an injury in a loss against the Nashville Predators the previous night, 16 November.
-Raanta made his NHL debut against the Colorado Avalanche on 19 November 2013, stopping 14 of 16 shots in relief of starter Corey Crawford.
-On 30 December 2013, Raanta earned his first career shutout, beating the Los Angeles Kings at home at the United Center.
+He was recalled by the Blackhawks from the American Hockey League (AHL)'s Rockford IceHogs on 17 November, after Chicago's backup goaltender, Nikolai Khabibulin, suffered an injury in a loss against the Nashville Predators the previous night, 16 November.
+Raanta made his NHL debut against the Colorado Avalanche on 19 November, stopping 14 of 16 shots in relief of starter Corey Crawford.
+On 30 December, Raanta earned his first career shutout, beating the Los Angeles Kings 1–0 at home at the United Center.
 He stopped all 26 shots he faced and improved to 10–1–3 on the season.
 Raanta was named Rookie of the Month (an honour shared with Los Angeles' goaltender Martin Jones) for December 2013, going 8–1–3 with one shutout.
 On 12 January 2014, Raanta helped end his team's losing streak; the Blackhawks had previously lost three-straight games, with Crawford in goal for all three losses.
 Raanta played against the Edmonton Oilers as Chicago prevailed 5–3.

 On 27 June 2014, the Blackhawks signed Raanta to a two-year contract extension.

-In the 2014–15 season, on 15 November 2014, the Blackhawks announced that Raanta had been assigned to the Rockford IceHogs to make room for rookie goaltender Scott Darling.
-On 17 December 2014, Raanta was called up from the IceHogs and placed on the Blackhawks' roster, replacing goaltender Darling, who was himself demoted back to Rockford.
+In the 2014–15 season, on 15 November, the Blackhawks announced that Raanta had been assigned to the Rockford IceHogs to make room for rookie goaltender Scott Darling.
+On 17 December, Raanta was called up from the IceHogs and placed on the Blackhawks' roster, replacing goaltender Darling, who was himself demoted back to Rockford.
 However, on 22 February 2015, the Blackhawks again reassigned Raanta to the IceHogs after a 6–2 loss against the Boston Bruins, and called up Darling to take his place.
-Raanta was recalled on 12 April 2015 to join the Blackhawks in the playoffs, but did not dress in any more games.
-When the Blackhawks went on to win the Stanley Cup, Raanta was given a day with the Cup and a Stanley Cup ring; however, he did not meet the minimum games requirement to include his name on the Stanley Cup, nor had he dressed in the playoffs, as by this time he had been relegated to the Blackhawks' third-string goaltender.
-Chicago did not request an exemption, because he spent time playing in the minors after the trade deadline and was not dressed during the playoffs.
+Raanta was recalled on 12 April to join the Blackhawks in the 2015 playoffs, but did not dress in any more games.
+When the Blackhawks went on to win the Stanley Cup by defeating the Tampa Bay Lightning in six games in the 2015 Stanley Cup Finals, Raanta was given a personal day with the Cup in the 2015 off-season and a Stanley Cup ring; however, he did not meet the minimum games requirement to include his name on the Stanley Cup, nor had he dressed in the playoffs, as by this time he had been relegated to the Blackhawks' third-string goaltender.
+Chicago did not request an exemption, because he spent time playing in the minors after the trade deadline and was not fully dressed during the playoffs.

 New York Rangers (2015–2017)

-Unable to earn back the backup role on the Blackhawks at season's end, on 27 June 2015, Raanta was traded to the New York Rangers in exchange for Ryan Haggerty.
+Unable to earn back the backup role on the Blackhawks at season's end and maintain it, on 27 June 2015, Raanta was traded to the New York Rangers in exchange for Ryan Haggerty.